etaletovic/etaletovic.github.io/_posts/2025-10-12-entra-id-red-tape.md

 ---
 layout: post
-title: Cutting Through the Red Tape: Entra, Managed Identities, and RBAC in the Real World
+title: "Cutting Through the Red Tape: Entra, Managed Identities, and RBAC in the Real World"
 author: Emir Taletovic
 ---